programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 We can see we have `2363` labels in total across our `2002` images.
 (Remember that some images may have multiple labels, for example, `animal|human-structure`, whilst other labels will have no labels).

-Although we have a sense of the labels already, visualizing the labels may help us understand their distribution more easily.
+Although we have a sense of the labels already, visualising the labels may help us understand their distribution more easily.
 We can quickly plot these values using the `matplotlib` Python library to create a bar chart.

 ```python